Here are the eight must-read, must-watch auto news stories, reviews, and videos for Wednesday, May 13, 2015.

 The Dodge Journey, which went on sale in 2007, just received a “poor” rating in the Insurance Institute For Highway Safety’s small overlap front crash test.
 The Dodge Durango, Jeep Cherokee, and Hyundai Santa Fe, not the outdated vehicles that the Journey is, received “marginal” ratings.
 On the flip side, the Nissan Murano has earned the IIHS’s Top Safety Pick Plus rating.

-Automobile Magazine pitted the 2015 Chrysler 300 V6 AWD against the 2015 Hyundai Genesis V6 H-TRAC, luxury cars without the luxury badges.
+REVIEW Automobile Magazine pitted the 2015 Chrysler 300 V6 AWD against the 2015 Hyundai Genesis V6 H-TRAC, luxury cars without the luxury badges.
 Priced similarly with similar power figures and similar weight and similar size, the comparison is certainly a fitting one.

 The Ford Explorer Police Interceptor Utility is selling more than twice as often as the Ford Taurus Police Interceptor Sedan in the United States.